 Keeping myself tidy and healthy

-We have adopted a house system (Malvern and Cotswold Houses) to encourage team work.
+We have adopted a house system (Hatherley, Montpellier and Pitville Houses) to encourage team work.
 Pupils of all ages get an opportunity to mix and support each other at regular events.
 Teams are carefully selected to ensure whole school participation and to allow pupils to ‘be the best that they can be’.

 Inter-house sporting events.